Om-Alve/Amadeus/README.md

 #### Doing this project really helped me learn a lot of  new things which will surely be of great use to me in the future!
 It also helped improve the fundamentals of python.
 Developing Amadeus has been a great experience and I'll continue working on it and make improvement in it as I get acquainted with new technologies.

-#### I give my thanks to all the people who have helped me develop this bot.
+#### I give my thanks to all the people who have helped me develop this bot especially @MeltingDiamond.